 After college, through my professional experiences as an educator and a minister, I began to see many of my own experiences reflected in the experiences of college men, who were also wrestling with integrating faith into their notions of masculinity.
 This was apparent through my experiences as a retreat director and as a leader of an all-male faith-sharing group, where college men would explore aspects of their identity in a manufactured space (i.e., away/secluded from campus, confidential, shame-free environment), but would often have difficultly sharing these experiences with their male peer groups outside of these settings.
 As a result, many men felt disheartened and confused, as emerging identities remained fragmented and disparate during their college experience.

 My personal and professional reflections led me to pursue a doctorate in education, which provided the training and the intellectual space to pursue these questions more deeply.
 My dissertation, Intersection of Masculinity and Faith in College Men's Identity (learn more), proposes an innovative pedagogical theory and approach to the development of Christian college men.

-After finishing my doctorate, I felt deeply called to Catholic secondary education.
-In my current role as Director of Advancement at St. Petersburg Catholic High School, I seek to advance the mission of the school (and the Church) through strategic planning, fundraising, alumni engagement, and marketing/public relations.
+After finishing my doctorate, I felt deeply called to Catholic secondary education and current serve as President at St. Petersburg Catholic High School.